Suven/ember-cordova-storage/README.md

 With `legacy` you can toggle if you always wish to use localStorage, even if nativeStorage would be available.

+If `legacy` is set, the value will also be returned as is and not tried to be `JSON.parse`ed.
+This is because we can not safely make the assumption that legacy values were `JSON.strinfify`ed in the first place.

 If a key did not yet exist, this will return `null`.

 #### clear()